convergencelabs/convergencelabs-com/_posts/2020-01-13-new-features-offline-support-and-connection-smoothing.md

 ---
 Convergence is first and foremost an engine for live real-time collaboration (RTC).
 It was designed from the ground up to utilize a central server to coordinate changes between any connected clients over any number of collaboration contexts.

 But what happens when a client temporarily loses connectivity?
-Originally, the Convergence client would detect the connectivity disruption, emit a `INTERRUPTED` event, and simply throw exceptions when most client API calls where made.
+Originally, the Convergence client would detect the connectivity disruption, emit an `INTERRUPTED` event, and simply throw exceptions when most client API calls where made.
 There was no concept of "offline functionality".
 Consuming applications were forced to immediately halt editing and display some sort of "Connection Lost" modal, which isn't the best user experience.

-Many users request the ability to continue to work during temporary disconnections where model changes, presence updates, activity updates, etc. can still be made locally and then synced to the server when connection is regained.
+We've had a few users request the ability to continue to work during temporary disconnections.
+Where model changes, presence updates, activity updates, etc. can still be made locally and then synced to the server when connectivity is regained.
 However, this requires that the application remain open.
-We have several customer request the ability to work during more long term periods of disconnection where the application does not need to remain open, requiring persistent offline storage of data.
+Furthermore, we've had several customers request the ability to work during more long-term periods of disconnection where the application does not need to remain open, requiring persistent offline storage of data.

-Convergence `1.0.0-rc.4` introduces experimental offline support the aims to meet these requirements!
-Let's dive into what exactly we mean by "offline" support.
+In Convergence `1.0.0-rc.4` we've introducted experimental offline to meet these requirements!
+Let's dive into what exactly what we mean by "offline" support.

 # Aims